 While to some in the crypto world, talking about a fiat currency as a “stable” or “safe” asset may seem laughable, for now, the strength of these conventional currencies is where many traders find some degree of comfort and make for great tools for things like remittance where the waves of the bitcoin and other cryptocurrency markets can introduce additional risk.
 At their core, stablecoins form a bridge between crypto and traditional currencies.

 Storing Stablecoins Securely

-Most currently popular stablecoins operate as tokens on larger established networks like ethereum, or more recently, Binance Smart Chain or Tron.
+Most currently popular stablecoins operate as tokens on larger established networks like ethereum, or more recently, BNB Smart Chain or Tron.
 With this being the case, typically, you can store these tokens in a wallet that both support the network and the token you are trying to store.
 In the case of those ERC-20 tokens on Ethereum (such as DAI), MetaMask, MyEtherWallet, or MyCrypto can be great options or a hardware wallet from a reputable company like Trezor or Ledger.